 Diet and Nutrition

-Vegetables such as leafy greens like swiss chard, watercress, kale, or collard greens are nutritious additions to their diet.
-Fresh fruit makes a wonderful topping for their vegetables.
-A dash of healthy seed such as chia seed here and there is fine but refrain from an all seed diet as it will have dire consequences.
+Leafy green vegetables like Swiss chard, watercress, kale, or collard greens are nutritious additions to their diet.
+Fresh fruit makes a wonderful topping for the veggies.
+A dash of healthy seed such as chia seed here and there is fine but refrain from an all-seed diet, which does not meet their vitamin and mineral needs.

 You can start by offering a 1/2 cup of parrot pellet and a 1/2 cup of fruit and vegetable salad upon waking in the morning.
 Scale back the amount you give your bird based on the amount of food eaten.
 If the bird eats everything, you can offer a second feeding a couple of hours before bedtime.
 By the end of each day, toss out any uneaten fresh foods.
 Keep an eye on your parrot's weight.
 If they are noticeably gaining or losing weight, adjust the food serving sizes.

 Caiques are active little birds and are unique in that they seem to prefer to walk more often than fly.
 Caiques enjoy floor time and you will enjoy watching them on the floor or any large flat surface.
 They have a unique hop that is charming and endearing.
 They appear to be a windup tin toy that hops along in a very amusing way.

 A caique should be given a minimum of 1 hour outside the cage each day to hop around and exercise its strong leg muscles and do a bit of supervised exploring in a bird-safe room.
 To safeguard the room, turn off ceiling fans, close all windows and doors, cover the fireplace, and remove all toxic plants and other pets.